talonhub/community/README.md

 ### Mouse commands

-See https://github.com/talonhub/community/blob/main/plugin/mouse/mouse.talon for commands to click, drag, and scroll on the screen.
-To use a grid to click at a certain location on the screen, see [mouse_grid](core/mouse_grid).
+See https://github.com/talonhub/community/blob/main/plugin/mouse/mouse.talon for commands to click, drag, scroll, and use an eye tracker.
+To use a grid to click at a certain location on the screen, see [mouse_grid](https://github.com/talonhub/community/tree/main/core/mouse_grid).

 ### Generic editing commands